NHS Scotland deal signed for mesh removal surgery in US

 The Transvaginal Mesh Removal (Cost Reimbursement) bill was passed by the Scottish Parliament In January to enable those who had already paid for private surgery to recover costs.

-Mary Morgan, chief executive of NHS National Services Scotland (NSS), said: "This is a positive step in improving the range of patient pathways available to women injured by mesh.
+Mary Morgan, chief executive of NHS National Services Scotland, said: "This is a positive step in improving the range of patient pathways available to women injured by mesh.

 "The options now available mean that mesh-injured women benefit from a service that has been designed to address their concerns and improve their experience."